-[44] In rebuttal, the Complainant provided a 95 page document entitled "Retail Anchor Analysis For Space Greater Than 80,000 sf - Rebuttal Submission" that was entered into the hearing as Exhibit C3".
+[44] The Complainant requested that all evidence and argument made on this issue in rebuttal, in hearing file #72217 be brought forward to this hearing.
+Therefore, the 95 page document entitled "Retail Anchor Analysis For Space Greater Than 80,000 sf - Rebuttal Submission" that was entered Exhibit C3 in hearing file #72217 shall be brought forward to this hearing.
 The Complainant, along with Exhibit C3, provided the following evidence and argument with respect to this issue: